osism/testbed/docs/source/deployment.rst

      * The credentials are stored in ``clouds.yaml`` and ``secure.yaml`` with the name ``betacloud``.

-     * To use the beta cloud, please send an email to support@betacloud.de.
+     * To use the Betacloud, please send an email to support@betacloud.de.
 Please state that you are interested in using the OSISM testbed.

 * `Citycloud <https://www.citycloud.com>`_